DataBytes-Organisation/Project-Echo/src/Echo_Components_on_K8s/Readme.md

 # Echo on Kubernetes 🔥

 Welcome to this repo!
 This repository is designed to help anyone interested in learning about the DevOps side of projects, mainly Ops side (Operations).
-Whether you're a seasoned DevOps engineer or just starting out, you'll find valuable resources and projects to enhance your skills.
+Whether you're a seasoned DevOps engineer or just starting out, you'll find this repo valuable to enhance your software delivery skills.

+> **Note**: These tasks require individuals who are willing to dive into the codebase, understand how the components interact, and have the patience and critical thinking skills to troubleshoot and experiment.
+Whether you're a seasoned senior or an ambitious junior, this repository offers a chance to learn and work independently.
+There might not be immediate assistance available, so be prepared to explore and learn on your own.

 ## Objective of this Repository